-Elizabeth Chard is a pioneer for women in an administrative capacity in Nova Scotian sports, not to mention Canada-wide athletics.
-Chard has always been able to make quick decisions and keep her priorities in order; from her days as a student at QEH in Halifax to her almost 30 years as Registrar at Saint Mary’s University.
+Chard has always been able to make quick decisions and keep her priorities in order, from her days as a student at Queen Elizabeth High School to her 26 years as Registrar at Saint Mary’s University and her two terms as President of the Canadian Interuniversity Athletic Union.

 Elizabeth passed away on May 5th, 2007.